greenelab/annorxiver_manuscript/content/reviewers_response.md

 >
 >Interestingly 'ca' is one of those 326 stopwords.
 I would have thought that one might actually be significant in a life sciences context e.g. calcium channels "Ca2+"

-Yes, 326 stopwords are the default setting.
+**Yes, 326 stopwords are the default setting.**

 > 10.) https://hypothes.is/a/-2AU8tLmEeu6swvY4jN5Mw
 >
 > I'm sure you've got this in the github, but just to make the manuscript more readily understandable without digging around in github, do you think you could provide as a supplementary file a list of those 100 most frequently occurring tokens, so that people can get a better feel for what the data is here?

-We added a supplementary table to fufill this request.
+**We have added a supplementary file that provides a listing of 100 tokens for our corpora KL analysis**

 > 11.) https://hypothes.is/a/dhGbgNLnEeuYkkfUNqKwgA
 >